Greetings in different contexts

 2. Wat doet de spreker soms als het vroeg is?

-(What does the speaker sometimes do when it is early?)
+(What does the speaker sometimes do if it's early?)

 3. Wat doet de spreker soms als hij nog niet aanspreekbaar is?

-(What does the speaker sometimes do when he is not yet ready to be spoken to?)
+(What does the speaker sometimes do when he isn't approachable yet?)

 4. Wanneer maakt de spreker een klein gesprek met de leraar?

-(When does the speaker have a short conversation with the teacher?)
+(When does the speaker make a little conversation with the teacher?)

 Exercise 2: Dialogue